chris-casper/chris-casper.github.io/_posts/2025-04-03-Nicelabel-File-Export.md

 ## Nicelabel

 Nicelabel is a bulk label software package.
-They have a storage system that uses WebDAV for accessing files from Print Stations, the label making software, etc. It is controlled by "EPM", which is their web console.
+They have a storage system that uses WebDAV for accessing files from Print Stations, the label making software, etc. It's handy but I'm not sure why they didn't go with an SMB share.
+I'm assuming for access control.
+Rather than just locking down SMB NTFS permissions and performing file operations via ACL's within the software, maybe.

+The central file storage is controlled by "EPM", which is their web console.

 All and all, pretty decent so far.

 ## Problem

 So a power user that works on the label layouts mucked up a file.
 I figured it wouldn't be too hard to recover the file because I am a bit nuts about backups.
 Two different independent backup systems and hourly backups.
 But...
 I had no idea where the files were physically stored.

 After looking around, I reached out to support.

 ## Support